A Book · A Film · A Formation

 The Bloom Ethic book cover

-I wrote this book because I wasn't sure how to keep breathing.
+I wrote this book because I was not sure how to keep breathing.

-The fracturing became total.
 The Tower I had been building—slowly, invisibly—fell.
-And in the rubble, I discovered I had been trusting in my own capacity to hold things together more than in the God who holds all things.
+And in the rubble I discovered I had been trusting in my own capacity to hold things together more than in the God who holds all things.

-This book emerged from that tension—between overwhelming grief and overwhelming grace, between the Tower of self and the Garden of God.
+This book came from that place.
+Between overwhelming grief and overwhelming grace.
+Between the Tower of self and the Garden of God.

 So I wrote to find my breath.

-If you arrived through grief—or through the slow reckoning with your own limits—you are inside it too.
+If you arrived here through grief—or through the slow reckoning with your own limits—you are already inside it too.

 Rotate for best experience